Equine Sciences Center

-- Broodmare barn: 22 horse stalls, two sets of stocks, feed room, weight scales room, storage room, laboratory, break room, restroom with shower, two wash stalls, two foaling sheds, holding paddocks.
+- Broodmare barn: 20 stalls, two sets of stocks, feed room, storage room, weight scale room, laboratory, office, restroom with shower, two wash racks paddocks and light pen

-- Laboratory complex: three laboratories, classroom, restrooms with showers, stocks room with two sets of stocks, two horse stalls, feed storage room, four holding paddocks, weight scales, teasing chute, breeding phantom and European hot walker.
+- Laboratory complex: three laboratories, classroom, restrooms with showers, stocks room with two sets of stocks, two horse stalls, feed storage room, four holding paddocks, teasing chute, breeding phantom, and European hot walker.

 - Three one-acre stallion paddocks with shelters.

 - Residences: Farm Manager's residence, one double-wide trailer for three UF students and one single-wide trailer for two UF students.

 The Equine Sciences Program maintains a breeding herd of 25 Quarter Horse mares and four Quarter Horse stallions split between two facilities.
 Most offspring are sold in our annual Sale in the Swamp as 2-year-olds started under saddle by the Psychology and Training and Intermediate Horse Training classes with a few select yearlings sold in the sale.

 Primary research efforts conducted at the center are:

 - Nutritional factors influencing skeletal development in growing horses - emphasis is on trace mineral levels, mineral interrelationships, and bone mineral content.